PedroAreiasIST/many2many/README.md

   And much more

-The idea is for the user to define a domain-specific "zoo", then create the fauna, and her own domain-specific functions and avoid any housekeeping
+The idea is for the user to define a domain-specific "zoo", then create the fauna, and her own domain-specific functions and avoid housekeeping.

-It is written in C++ by Pedro Areias (IST)
+It is written in C-style templated C++ by Pedro Areias (IST)